darellanodev/gif-tower-defense/README.md

 - [ ] Improve code
   - [x] Interfaces for enemies positions
-  - [x] Interfaces for other positions
+  - [x] Refactor to use Position interface in other parts of the code
+  - [ ] Use class methods (static methods) to instantiate objects
-  - [ ] Use name tuples if it is adequate
+  - [ ] Use named tuples?

 ## Resources